jeffshaul/euler/README.md

   1. problem.txt (not necessarily a verbatim copy of the original problem statement)
   2. solution.xxx (whatever filetype is most appropriate as a solution)

 There could be more files in these folders such as data files, research summaries, and other helpful files.
+As of late, I have shifted towards the Euler+ challenges on HackerRank.